jpbrichta/NetflixProject/README.md

 A project submitted to complete Codecademy Pro course on Data Visualization with Python.
 This project was completed by me without external assistance.
 Included in this repo:

-1. Completed slide deck in PDF format
+1. Netflix.zip which contains: completed slide deck in PDF format and Python file

-2. Project Rubric

-3. Data files (.csv), Python file (.py), Jupyter Notebook file (.ipynb), and completed visualizations (.png)
+2. Folder containing all files from project including: Data files (.csv), Python file (.py), Jupyter Notebook file (.ipynb), completed visualizations (.png), project rubric and completed capstone